LucasBarbosa-LB/LucasBarbosa-LB/README.md

 # Olá Bem vindo!

   My name is Lucas Da Silva Barbosa, I am a student of information systems.
 I live in Brazil  .
 And I love technology  and Games🧑🏻‍💻.
--   📍  From ES living in Grande Vitória.
+-   📍  From ES living in Greater Vitória.
 -   💻 Eternal student of technology
 -   💻 Developer fullstack
 Reach me out 👇🏼[